 Due to their professional duty of confidentiality, lawyers fulfill one key criterion to serve as ombudspersons.
 They can also work in parallel with a whistleblower hotline or IT-based whistleblowing system.
 When lawyers serve as ombudspersons, they guarantee consistent neutrality due to their position.
 As a consequence, they frequently enjoy greater trust and acceptance among potential whistleblowers.
 This has a positive impact on a company’s compliance culture.

-Employee satisfaction surveys assessing the whistleblowing system represent a useful tool to improve the joint compliance management system.
+Employee satisfaction surveys assessing the whistleblowing system represent a useful tool in improving the joint compliance management system.

-Simple documentation of the reports is not always adequate to enable effective resolution.
-Particularly at medium-sized and large companies, categorizing and prioritizing the reports by type and the reasons for the reports is an effective solution.
-After the report has been received, an investigation needs to be carried out to fully resolve the compliance incident.
-The investigation can be conducted both internally and externally by a law firm or an external authority (if necessary).
+Simple documentation of the reports is not always adequate to an enable effective resolution, particularly in medium and large-sized companies.
+Categorizing and prioritizing the reports by type and the reasons for the reports can be an effective solution.
+After the report has been received, an investigation needs to be carried out in order to fully resolve the compliance incident.
+The investigation can be conducted both internally and externally, by a law firm or an external authority (if necessary).

 The Guidelines on Whistleblowing provided by the International Chamber of Commerce specifically recommend the use of an independent law firm to deal with and investigate whistleblower reports.
 ISO 37301 further supports this approach, stating that the investigation process should be independent, fair and managed by competent experts without any conflict of interest.